Inseason Alaska Commercial Salmon Summary

 Neets Bay THA

 The forecasted Neets Bay return is 1,540,000 summer chum salmon, 40,000 fall chum salmon, 100 Chinook salmon, and 109,700 coho salmon.
-The Neets Bay THA opens to the harvest of salmon by troll gear on Thursday, June 27.
+The Neets Bay THA opened to the harvest of salmon by troll gear on Thursday, June 27.
 The Neets Bay THA expands to Chin Point on July 1, and Chinook salmon may not be retained west of the easternmost tip of Bug Island.
-The rotational fishery between drift gillnet and purse seine begins on Saturday, June 29, in those waters east of the easternmost tip of Bug Island.
-Neets Bay will close to the harvest of salmon by the net gear groups at 12:00 noon, Saturday, July 6 to allow for Southern Southeast Regional Aquaculture Association (SSRAA) cost recovery operations.
+The rotational fishery between drift gillnet and purse seine began on Saturday, June 29, in those waters east of the easternmost tip of Bug Island.
+Neets Bay closed to the harvest of salmon by the net gear groups at 12:00 noon, Saturday, July 6, to allow for Southern Southeast Regional Aquaculture Association (SSRAA) cost recovery operations.
+The current estimated harvest is 40 Chinook and 1,900 chum salmon by the drift gillnet fleet, and 180 Chinook and 245,000 chum salmon by the purse seine fleet.

-For further information please refer to the April 19 ADF&G announcement for Neets Bay THA and updates on the SSRAA website at http://www.ssraa.org/.
+For further information please refer to the April 19, 2024, ADF&G announcement for Neets Bay THA and for updates on the SSRAA website at http://www.ssraa.org/.

 For more information, please visit the ADF&G website for the Southeast Alaska and Yakutat Management Area.